PubInv/ATX-Preemie/latrine/MakingTheMOSFETController.md

+I've followed this excellent tutorial: http://bildr.org/2012/03/rfp30n06le-arduino/ to make a controllwer for the Latrine Fan.

 It took literally an entire day, but I soldered together a MOSFET controller that now works.
 I had a loose wire that costs me about 3 hours of figuring to understand.